 But what exactly is crawl space encapsulation?
 What makes this home upgrade worth the cost?
 More importantly, how do you go about an effective crawl space encapsulation?

 If you’re asking yourself these questions, you’ve come to the right place.
 In this comprehensive guide, we tell you all you need to know about crawl space encapsulation.

-Crawl space encapsulation refers to the addition of a heavy-duty moisture barrier to the floor of your crawl space, sealed foundation vents, insulated walls, and a crawl space dehumidifier.
+Crawl space encapsulation refers to the addition of a heavy-duty moisture barrier to the dirt floor of your crawl space, sealed foundation vents, insulated walls, and special crawl space dehumidifier(s).